-In June, Vodafone published the Sustainable Business Report for 2017.
+In June 2017 Vodafone published the Sustainable Business Report.
 The focus?
-Women's empowerment.
+Female empowerment.

 - Increasing diversity - our ambition is for Vodafone to become the world’s best employer for women by 2025